csail-csg/riscy-OOO/README.md

     It should be noted that we need to program the FPGA before each run of the design (even if the design does not change).

 ### Other build configurations
 `$RISCY_HOME/procs/RV64G_OOO/Makefile` contains several options to configure the build.
 For example, the makefile can be invoked in the following way to build for C4:

     $ cd $RISCY_HOME/procs/RV64G_OOO
     $ make gen.awsf1 CORE_NUM=$N DTC_PATH=/usr/bin/dtc CORE_SIZE=<SMALL/LARGE/...> CACHE_SIZE=<SMALL/LARGE/...> PERF_COUNT=<true/false> TSO_MM=<true/false> CHECK_DEADLOCK=<true/false> RENAME_DEBUG=<true/false> USER_CLK_PERIOD=<clock period in ns>

 Below are the expanations for these options.
-It should be noted that these options can also be applied when building for simulation.
+It should be noted that these options can also be applied when building for simulation (i.e., for `make build.verilator`).

 - `CORE_SIZE`: the size of each core in the processor.
 The detailed buffer sizes for each `CORE_SIZE` configuration are defined in `$RISCY_HOME/procs/RV64G_OOO/ProcConfig.bsv`.